Your profile is your greeting to employers, so be sure to set your best foot forward!

 We recommend that you select the closest fit to your target job, based on the roles in our list.
 You can select up to 3 specialties that you’re looking for in your target job.
-Should you wish to change your role while you are on the platform, please reach out to our support team or your Talent Success Manager, if you are assigned to one.
+Should you wish to change your role while you are on the platform, please reach out to our Support team.

 Make sure your top 5 skills accurately represent your experience IN ORDER OF PRIORITY.
 This affects how you show up in search queries based on our matching algorithm and employers’ search criteria.
 Whenever possible, include skills that have wide appeal, rather than overly niche skills.
 Be sure to use the ‘Additional Skills’ section, located beneath ‘Primary Areas of Expertise’, to highlight 5-10 other skills or technologies you have experience with, again in order of priority.
 Avoid lengthy lists and test out a certain role and set of relevant skills at a time rather than marketing yourself as everything all at one.

 While some companies offer remote opportunities, they may not be listed as ‘remote’ to start with.
 Most companies tend to prefer onsite; however we are seeing this trend shift slowly towards remote.
 Considering onsite can help your profile get more attention and you may pitch a flexible schedule closer to the end of the process if there seems to be a good mutual fit.
 Be sure to prioritize your location preferences from the 14 markets we operate in, indicated in the map below.
 We recommend limiting your selection to 5-7 locations, in order or priority.
 You don’t need to include all neighborhoods or cities within each market, as you’ll match based on a radius within each market.
 Remember, you should be willing to work onsite full-time in each location you select.